sbazaz/uldaq/README.md

 **Author:** Measurement Computing

 ## About
-The uldaq package contains programming libraries and components for developing 32-bit and 64-bit applications using C/C++ on Linux Operating Systems.
+The uldaq package contains programming libraries and components for developing applications using C/C++ on Linux Operating Systems.
 An API (Application Programming Interface) for interacting with the library in Python is available as an additional installation.
 This package was created and is supported by MCC.

 ### Prerequisites:
 ---------------